 Myth 8: Artificial sweeteners cause memory loss.

-Myth 9: There are widely effective treatments that stop Alzheimer’s.
+Myth 9: There are no treatments that can slow Alzheimer’s.

 Myth 10: Alzheimer’s is just “Type 3 diabetes.”